 Internists located in Vienna, VA & Ashburn, VA

-Screening for cancer can catch problems early; primary care physicians Dr. Sree Gogineni of Capital Area Internal Medicine, offers a variety of cancer screening options for patients who live in the Washington DC/Metro area.
+Screening for cancer can catch problems early; primary care physicians Dr. Sree Gogineni and Dr. Jeevan Errabolu of Capital Area Internal Medicine offer a variety of cancer screening options for patients who live in the Washington DC/Metro area.
 Call their family medicine practice today or request an appointment online.

 Cancer screening is a form of preventive care in which family medicine physicians look for early signs of cancer.
 Detecting cancer in the earliest stages improves the chances of a cure.
 Regular physical examinations with a primary care physician are one important activity in cancer screening, especially for skin cancer.
 X-rays or imaging studies like mammograms can help detect cancer, while blood tests and urine tests may also pick up early signs.
 Genetic mutations can increase the risk of some kinds of cancer; genetic testing can identify these mutations.